ActiveState/wiki-test/01-add-ingredient.md

 state ingredient new mypymodule --version 0.0.1 --namespace language/python
 ```
 This will create a `mypymodule` directory under your current working directory with a single
 template file `mypymodule.graphql` in it.
-Th file will look like this:
+The file will look like this:
 ```graphql
 mutation Ingredient (
   name:              "mypymodule"                       # name of the ingredient